On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Results

-\textbf{The concept drift guided retraining, time-based ensemble, and online learning approaches can all reduce the total training time needed to update the models than the periodical retraining approach}.
-As shown in Table~\ref{tab:effort_table}, we observe that the DDM and STEPD concept drift guided retraining approaches show a significant reduction in the training time (i.e., 54.8\% to 75.6\% and 10.2\% to 34.2\%, respectively) compared with the periodical retraining approach for all 5 types of models on both the Google and Backblaze datasets.
-R1.1][R3.3][R4.1{ On the Alibaba dataset, the DDM concept drift retraining approach reduces to training time by 50.9\% to 78.4\% for all five types of models compared with the periodical retraining approach, while the STEPD concept drift retraining approach has a similar retraining time compared with the periodical retraining approach (the STEPD retrained on every new training period on the Alibaba dataset).
-The PERM concept drift guided retraining approach reduces the training time (i.e., 35.9\% to 71.2\%) on the Google dataset.
-On the Backblaze dataset, the PERM concept drift guided retraining approach reduces the training time for only the LR model (55.2\% reduction) but increases the training time for the other 4 types of models (12.7\%, 49.8\%, 42.2\%, and 14.5\% increase of training time for the CART, GBDT, NN, and RF model, respectively).
-On the Alibaba dataset, the PERM concept drift guided retraining approach shows an increase in the training time on all five types of models ranging from 13.9\% to 23.8\%.
-The PERM concept drift guided retraining approach involves additional model training for each time period to detect potential concept drift and the situation, slowing the training performance, especially on the Alibaba and Backblaze datasets, as their retrain frequency is higher.
-On the other hand, the time-based ensembles have an even shorter training time for some models while increasing the training time for others compared with periodical retraining approaches.
-For example, the SEA ensemble trains faster on all 5 models on the Google dataset, 3 out of 5 models on the Alibaba dataset (on CART, RF, and GBDT), and 2 out of 5 models on the Backblaze dataset (i.e., LR and CART) than the fastest concept drift guided retraining approach while being even slower than the periodical retraining approach for 2 out of 5 models (i.e., NN and GBDT) on the Backblaze dataset. } Time-based ensemble approaches must construct and evaluate base models for each time period.
-As the Backblaze dataset is enormous in volume (even a single time period holds hundreds of thousands of data samples), constructing and evaluating these base models can be very slow, which may explain the slow training speed of the time-based ensemble approaches on the Backblaze dataset for complex models (e.g., NN and GBDT).
-The online learning approaches can also take a shorter training time than other model maintenance approaches.
-For example, AUE online learning approach, the best-performing approach on the Backblaze dataset, takes only 1,454 seconds to train and update the model; in comparison, the second-best performing models on the Backblaze dataset (i.e., Retrain/NN, and STEPD/NN), take 8,720 and 5,738 seconds, respectively.
+\textbf{The concept drift guided retraining, time-based ensemble, and online learning strategies can all reduce the total training time needed to update the models than the periodical retraining strategy}.
+As shown in Table~\ref{tab:effort_table}, we observe that the DDM and STEPD concept drift guided retraining strategies show a significant reduction in the training time (i.e., 54.8\% to 75.6\% and 10.2\% to 34.2\%, respectively) compared with the periodical retraining strategy for all 5 types of models on both the Google and Backblaze datasets.
+On the Alibaba dataset, the DDM concept drift retraining strategy reduces to training time by 50.9\% to 78.4\% for all five types of models compared with the periodical retraining strategy, while the STEPD concept drift retraining strategy has a similar retraining time compared with the periodical retraining strategy (the STEPD retrained on every new training period on the Alibaba dataset).
+The PERM concept drift guided retraining strategy reduces the training time (i.e., 35.9\% to 71.2\%) on the Google dataset.
+On the Backblaze dataset, the PERM concept drift guided retraining strategy reduces the training time for only the LR model (55.2\% reduction) but increases the training time for the other 4 types of models (12.7\%, 49.8\%, 42.2\%, and 14.5\% increase of training time for the CART, GBDT, NN, and RF model, respectively).
+On the Alibaba dataset, the PERM concept drift guided retraining strategy shows an increase in the training time on all five types of models ranging from 13.9\% to 23.8\%.
+The PERM concept drift guided retraining strategy involves additional model training for each time period to detect potential concept drift and the situation, slowing the training performance, especially on the Alibaba and Backblaze datasets, as their retrain frequency is higher.
+On the other hand, the time-based ensembles have an even shorter training time for some models while increasing the training time for others compared with periodical retraining strategies.
+For example, the SEA ensemble trains faster on all 5 models on the Google dataset, 3 out of 5 models on the Alibaba dataset (on CART, RF, and GBDT), and 2 out of 5 models on the Backblaze dataset (i.e., LR and CART) than the fastest concept drift guided retraining strategy while being even slower than the periodical retraining strategy for 2 out of 5 models (i.e., NN and GBDT) on the Backblaze dataset.
+Time-based ensemble strategies must construct and evaluate base models for each time period.
+As the Backblaze dataset is enormous in volume (even a single time period holds hundreds of thousands of data samples), constructing and evaluating these base models can be very slow, which may explain the slow training speed of the time-based ensemble strategies on the Backblaze dataset for complex models (e.g., NN and GBDT).
+The online learning strategies can also take a shorter training time than other model update strategies.
+For example, AUE online learning strategy, the best-performing strategy on the Backblaze dataset, takes only 1,454 seconds to train and update the model; in comparison, the second-best-performing models on the Backblaze dataset (i.e., Retrain/NN and STEPD/NN), take 8,720 and 5,738 seconds, respectively.